edwinb/Idris2-boot/docs/tutorial/modules.rst

 .. note::

    Type synonyms in Idris are created by writing a function.
-When setting the visibility for a module, it might be a good idea to ``public export`` all type synonyms if they are to be used outside the module.
+When setting the visibility for a module, it is usually a good idea to ``public export`` all type synonyms if they are to be used outside the module.
 Otherwise, Idris won't know what the synonym is a synonym for.